shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

-# Lab 05: Run workloads anywhere with Azure cloud services.
+# Lab 01: Run workloads anywhere with Azure cloud services.

 ## Exercise 01

-In this Guided Lab you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this Guided Lab, you will use Azure Migrate: Discovery and assessment tool that describes how to onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.

 Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

-### Task 1: Onboard On-prem servers to Azure Arc enabled server
+### Task 1: Onboard On-prem servers to Azure Arc-enabled server

 In this exercise, you will deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure, to ensure that it can be managed through Azure Arc-enabled servers.

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials below.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

     * Azure Password: <inject key="AzureAdUserPassword"></inject>

 1. In the **search resources, services and docs bar**, type **Azure arc** and select it from suggestions, as shown below: